2022 Honda CRF250F Owner Review

 Riding Impression

 I've had fun riding the CRF250F.
 The motor makes a decent amount of power (even without full throttle), the brakes are fine, the tires are good, gear changes are smooth and easy, handling on the trail is fine.
 The fueling is a bit abrupt at low speed / low gears when transitioning on and off the throttle; I've found that to be the case with a lot of fuel injected bikes.
-I've gotten used to the fueling, and it doesn't bother me as it first did.
+I've gotten used to the fueling, and it doesn't bother me anymore for the most part.
 The bike usually starts easily (I had a bit of trouble one day, but it was likely the gas).
-The only criticism I have is that the forks seem a bit harsh over some surfaces, like when riding over rockier sections of trails.
-The front suspension has softened-up over time.
-I've ridden the bike over a lot of rocky sections, over roots, loose rocks/gravel, mud, through some whoops and ditches and smooth, flowing sections.
+I found the front suspension harsh over some surfaces in the beginning, like when riding over rockier sections of trails, but the forks have softened-up over time.
+The rear shock isn't great (as expected), and the rear tire doesn't hook-up well over stutter bumps (washboard) because of it.
+For the riding I do, the suspension is good enough.
+I've ridden the bike over varied terrain: rocky sections (including hills), tree roots, loose rocks/gravel, mud, a bit of single track, through whoops and ditches and smooth, flowing sections.
 I don't do jumps except small ones in the trail; I've never bottomed the suspension; I'm about 73 kg (160 lbs) in gear.

-The bike is pretty much broken-in now, and I've ridden it a harder, but not real aggressive as I just trail ride with my kid.
 I like the bike much more than I did at first.
 On my first ride, I was thinking that maybe I had made a mistake buying the bike.
 I don't feel that way now, and I'm mostly satisfied with the bike and have fun riding it.
-My kid likes it to, and asks to ride it when we're out on the trails which means that I have to ride the KLX140L sometimes (it's fun too, but it's a little cramped for me).
-For reference, my kid started riding in 2020, is about 165 cm and 53 kg.
+My kid likes it to, and asks to ride it when we're out on the trails which means that I have to ride the KLX140L sometimes (it's fun too, but it's a little cramped for me) or our DR200SE if my wife joins us.
+When my kid is on the CRF250F, I have a hard time keeping up while riding the KLX140L.
+For reference, my kid started riding in 2020, is about 165 cm and 56 kg now.

 Maintenance

 According to the owner's manual, the initial maintenance is due at 150 km or 1 month of riding.
 It was pretty straight forward.
-The valve clearances need to be checked (done, and all in spec) and the oil and filter need to be changed (done); there were some other things that need to be checked as well such as the chassis bolts (upper fork clamp bolts and front rim lock needed tightening), air filter (good) and chain adjustment (good), etc.
+The valve clearances needed to be checked (all in spec) and the oil and filter needed to be changed; there are some other items that need to be checked as part of the initial service such as the torquing the chassis bolts (upper fork clamp bolts and front rim lock needed tightening), checking the air filter (good) and chain slack (good), etc.

 I purchased the Honda service manual for the bike (it wasn't shipped until 4 weeks after I ordered it from Helm (US) even though it was supposedly in stock; shipment time was about a week, and I got charged an additional $30 plus sales tax by FedEx).